General Air Transportation

 |Hispanic or Latino||79|

-General Aeronautics/Aviation/Aerospace Science & Technology appeals to people across the globe.
-About 4.4% of those with this major are international students.
+Americans aren’t the only ones with an interest in General Aeronautics/Aviation/Aerospace Science & Technology.
+About 4.3% of those with this major are international students.

 How Much Do General Air Transportation Majors Make?